rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Truly, I say to you, he will set him over all his possessions. ^1244

-But if that servant says to himself, My master is delayed in coming, and begins to beat the male and female servants, and to eat and drink and get drunk, ^1245
+But if that servant says to himself, 'My master is delayed in coming,' and begins to beat the male and female servants, and to eat and drink and get drunk, ^1245

 the master of that servant will come on a day when he does not expect him and at an hour he does not know, and will cut him in pieces and put him with the unfaithful. ^1246

-And that servant who knew his master’s will but did not get ready or act according to his will, will receive a severe beating. ^1247
+And that servant who knew his master's will but did not get ready or act according to his will, will receive a severe beating. ^1247

 But the one who did not know, and did what deserved a beating, will receive a light beating.
 Everyone to whom much was given, of him much will be required, and from him to whom they entrusted much, they will demand the more. ^1248